 I would like to plant grass at 8500 feet.
 Traffic is light - a small dog and an elk or deer every so often.
 What do you recommend?

-Lincoln County New Mexico lawns and turf Posted over 3 years ago
+Lincoln County New Mexico lawns and turf Posted almost 4 years ago

 We live in the Cedar Crest area and due to great monsoon rains this year have a great seed crop.
 How can you tell when the seeds have matured?
 Don't want to mow until they are mature